Sapienza-University-Rome/ADM/2022/Homework_4/README.md

 1) Access to the data found in [this dataset](https://www.kaggle.com/datasets/shivamb/bank-customer-segmentation) (it is the same dataset from the previous question 1.1).

 2) Sometimes, the features (variables, fields) are not given in a dataset but can be created from it.
 The previous step is known as *feature engineering*.
 For example, the original dataset has several transactions done by the same customer.
-Then, we ask you to group data by the client (using CustomerId) and, based on it, create the following new features **for each** CustomerId:
+Then, we suggest you to group data by the client (using CustomerId) and, based on it, create the following new features **for each** CustomerId:

       a) Number of transactions